kssfilo/recipe-js/README.md

 $.main('target');
 ```

-.main is utility of RecipeNodeJs. you can use it like .make(). difference between .make() is print out result evenif target doesn't console.log().
+.main is an utility method. you can use it like .make(). difference between .make() is print out result even if target doesn't console.log().

-this is useful if terget recipe just returns value.
+this is useful if the target recipe just returns value.

-if you pass array of RecipeNodeJs() object in 1st arg and target name in 2nd arg, .main() invokes all of RecipeNodeJs to make same target then wait complete by Promise.all, then print out collected results.
+if you pass an array of RecipeNodeJs() object in 1st arg and target name in 2nd arg, .main() invokes all of RecipeNodeJs to make the same target then wait complete by Promise.all, then print out collected results.

 note that unlike .make(), .main doesn't return not promise() and process.exit() inside after print.